nwutils/electron-to-nwjs/README.md

-# PEAWXP NW.js
+# ElectroNW.js
-This project name is an acronym to "Port your Electron app to Windows XP using NW.js".
-This project aims to run an Electron single window app in Windows XP.
-It was made in a way that you can actually create an Electron application, and then port it to NW.js almost instantly.
+This project aims to build an Electron app as a NW.js app.

 ## Requirements
 Depending of your project, everything may work out of the box, as long as you follow the requirements below: